ConcealNetwork/conceal-guardian/security/README.md

 The `raw/`, `reports/`, and `tmp/` subdirectories are for **transient artifacts** that are normally ignored by Git.

-## Workflow overview
+## How to use the security workflow

-1. **Plan**
+1. **Planning (Plan Mode)**
-   A security planner creates or updates a plan (for example in `.cursor/plans/security-hardening.md`) and, when needed, updates `threat-model.md` to reflect new assets, entry points, or trust boundaries.
+   - Run `/security-plan-hardening` in Plan Mode.
+   - Review and edit `.cursor/plans/security-hardening.md`.
+   - When architecture or assumptions change, update `threat-model.md` as needed.

 2. **Review**
-   A security reviewer inspects:
-   - the current diff, or
-   - specific high‑risk files listed in `threat-model.md`,
-   and proposes candidate findings (medium or higher severity, with evidence).
+   - Run `/security-review-priority-1` to review supply chain and install workflow.
+   - Use `/security-generate-finding` to turn real issues into proposed findings.

-3. **Triage**
+3. **Recording**
-   A triage step compares proposed findings against `findings-reviewed.json` and `accepted-risks.md`:
-   - update an existing finding if it’s the same root cause,
-   - mark as `duplicate` when it’s the same issue reported again,
+   - Manually add approved findings to `security/findings-reviewed.json`.
-   - link to an accepted risk when applicable,
+   - Add accepted risks to `security/accepted-risks.md` when needed.
-   - propose new findings only when they are genuinely new.

-4. **Approval**
+4. **Triage and fix**
-   A human reviewer decides which updates to apply:
-   - add or update entries in `findings-reviewed.json`,
-   - update `accepted-risks.md` if a new risk is accepted,
-   - adjust `threat-model.md` if the architecture or assumptions changed.

-5. **Follow‑up**
-   Use open findings as input for future hardening work.
+   - Use `/security-triage-findings` to classify new vs duplicate vs accepted risks.
+   - Use `/security-fix-finding` to apply minimal fixes for one `SG-00X` at a time.

-   When code changes to address a finding, update its status to `fixed` with a short note and date.
+**Approval and follow-up:** A human reviewer still decides what is merged into `findings-reviewed.json` and `accepted-risks.md`.
+When code changes address a finding, update its status to `fixed` with a short note and date.

 ## Commit policy